Edmund Hoar: Finding the wreck

 In 2014 a Parks Canada research vessel located the intact and well preserved wreck of the Erebus in shallow water near O'Reilly Island, south of King William Island.
-After two seasons of archaeological dives to study of the upper deck of the vessel they broke through to the lower deck below and the first cabin they chanced upon was the pantry of the Captain's Steward.
+After two seasons of archaeological dives to study the upper deck of the vessel they broke through to the lower deck below, and the first cabin they chanced upon was the pantry of the Captain's Steward.
 Subsequent dives have recovered numerous artefacts from the pantry, some being items relating to his role on the ship such as a full dinner set of 48 blue and white Whampoa china used by the officers.
 Many of the finds are personal items such as a pewter stamp inscribed "Ed.Hoar" and a bundle of coins with holes through the middle, originally tied together, consisting of a 1797 George III cartwheel penny and several Chinese coins current in Nanking at the time.
 A hair brush with human hair was found in his cabin but the hair was too degraded to extract DNA to match to Hoar (or indeed Franklin).
 Also found in the cabin but not necessarily related to Hoar were a Latin primer, pens and pencils, sealing wax (with a finger print in it), an accordion, a sealed medicine bottle marked "C" and Arabica coffee beans.
 In 2022 a large intact book cover/portfolio with a quill pen tucked inside was also recovered.
 It has been undergoing conservation since 2022.

 HMS Terror was found by Parks Canada's partners in 2016 in an even better state of preservation.